Today, I will not be at work.

 All over the newsroom people from a range of backgrounds applauded the nation that had freed itself from 232 years in social, racial, intellectual and political shackles.
 There were high-fives, hugs and hallelujahs.
 Even McCain-supporting Republicans seemed to ruefully acknowledged the monumental step America had taken.

 I was standing behind a chest-high wall when the televised bulletins obliterated my knees.
-When someone saw me swiftly drop behind that wall,
+When someone saw me swiftly drop behind that wall, they shouted, "Omigawd he fainted!"

 Not a chance.
 Nothing could have taken me away from one second of that evening of surreal delight.
 I had fallen into a nearby office chair, but suddenly tears burned my closed eyelids.
 In an instant my mind was surveying past a bleak landscape of cruel, sepia-toned images — slaves in chains, jumping brooms, being sold, getting whipped, having babies and enduring lives of horror without end.